BADLADZ Resort

 The Tubbataha Reefs Natural Park is located in the Sulu Sea and features a wide range of marine life.
 Scuba divers can see everything from sharks to sea turtles here!

-Visitors must have a permit before entering this protected area, which includes two coral atolls: the North Atoll (Ross) and South Atoll (Sangail).
-This park was designated as a World Heritage Site by UNESCO in 1993 due to its importance in biodiversity conservation efforts throughout the Asia Pacific region.
-It also contains over 600 species that live among colorful corals, making up more than 40% of total reef coverage on both reefs combined.
-Scuba divers will enjoy exploring all that nature has created there with their own eyes.
+Visitors must have a permit before entering this area, with two coral atolls: North Atoll (Ross) and South Atoll (Sangail).
+Designated as a World Heritage Site by UNESCO 1993 because of its importance in biodiversity conservation throughout the Asia Pacific.
+With over 600 species that lives among colorful corals, making up more than 40% of total reef coverage on both reefs.

 Anilao